alimohamed33/alimohamed33/README.md

 - 👨‍💻 I'm constantly learning and exploring new technologies to improve my skills.
 - 💬 Ask me about my experience with JavaScript, ReactJS, or anything related to Front-End web development.
 - ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.
-- 👨‍💻 Check out my portfolio at https://example.netlify.app/ to see some of the projects I've worked on.
+- 👨‍💻 Check out my CV {example.cv} to see some of the projects I've worked on.

 ### Connect with Me :